klaytn/klaytn-docs/docs/klaytn/README.md

 A network's latency is heavily affected by its degree of congestion.
 Assuming the network's throughput remains constant, increased number of transactions will cause the network's latency to be proportionately delayed.
-Latency delay is a critical issue in ensuring satisfactory end-user experience using BApps;
+Latency delay is a critical issue in BApps;
 typical users of legacy mobile apps or web services will not tolerate response time that takes more than a few seconds, and blockchain services have no reason to assume a higher user tolerance.